rollanibrayev/rollanibrayev.github.io/README.md

-- drag 4 twitch stream thumbnails to anywhere on the screen
+- drag 4 twitch stream thumbnails to anywhere on the page
 - now you can
 - - switch positions of the streams by dragging them onto each other
 - - change streams by dragging a thumbnail to the stream you want to replace